Why would I use an extension?

 I’m still not sure about whether I need to add an extension

 We strongly recommend discussing with your auditors and doing some research if you are uncertain about whether you should use an extension for a specific line item or how you should anchor that extension.
-For more information on how to add extensions or dimension members to a table, please see pages 14 and 18 of the Tagger User Guide respectively.
+For more information on how to add extensions or dimension members to a table, please see our Tagger pages.